bizkut/OpenHacknet/README.md

 ![](https://github.com/CarysT/OpenHacknet/workflows/CoreRun/badge.svg)
 # OpenHacknet

-OpenHacknet is a decompile of Hacknet, a game written in C# and XNA/MonoGame.
+OpenHacknet is a decompile of Hacknet, a game written in C# and FNA (XNA reimplementation).

 OpenHacknet is supposed to support modding of Hacknet, not to encourage piracy.